ASMAE20/Docker-Java-Kubernetes-Project/README.md

 This command aims to create the snapshot file to use it in DockerFile

-Then we create images for all microservice using this command
+Then we create images for all microservices using this command

 ``````
 docker build -t asmaeel/imageproduct:latest .